MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_MQTT_LOG.md

 ### **Home Assistant YAML**

-If home asistant auto discovery is not working for you, you can use the following to your `configuration.yaml`:
+If home assistant auto discovery is not working for you, you can use the following to your `configuration.yaml`:

 ```yaml
 - name: "plc_log"